tijder/SmsMatrix/README.md

   - Devicename: is the devicename wich the api will use
 - Press save
 - Now all your text messages will be bridged
+- [optional] Disable battery optimisations for the app. so the app wont be killed by Android.